Sparrows Point, Maryland

-Sparrow's Point is an unincorporated community in Baltimore County, Maryland, United States, adjacent to Dundalk.
+Sparrows Point is an industrial area in unincorporated Baltimore County, Maryland, United States, adjacent to Edgemere.
 Named after Thomas Sparrow, landowner, it was the site of a very large industrial complex owned by Bethlehem Steel, known for steelmaking and shipbuilding.
 In its heyday in the mid-20th century, it was the largest steel mill in the world.
 The site of the former Bethlehem Sparrows Point Shipyard and steel mill is now renamed Tradepoint Atlantic in a revitalization program to clean up the environment and make it one of the largest ports on the East Coast of the United States.
 Today Sparrows Point is home to many distribution centers, fulfillment centers, training lots, storage lots, and the like, including those operated by Under Armour, Amazon, Home Depot, Volkswagen, and McCormick & Company.

 History

-Sparrow's Point was originally marshland home to Native American tribes until being granted to one Thomas Sparrow Jr. (1620 - 1674) by Cecilius Calvert, 2nd Baron Baltimore, around 1652.
+Sparrows Point was originally marshland home to Native American tribes until being granted to one Thomas Sparrow Jr. (1620 - 1674) by Cecilius Calvert, 2nd Baron Baltimore, around 1652.
 His son Solomon Sparrow made a home there, calling it "Sparrow's Nest".
 In the 1700s the area became home to other families, who farmed and raised crops, building homes and hunting lodges.
-Among the many wealthy residents of Baltimore who owned property there was Major General George H. Steuart, who hosted the social reformer Dorothea Dix at Sparrow's Point.
+Among the many wealthy residents of Baltimore who owned property there was Major General George H. Steuart, who hosted the social reformer Dorothea Dix at Sparrows Point.
 By the 1860s much of the land, about 385 acre, was owned by the Fitzell family.

-Sparrow's Point remained largely rural until 1887, when an engineer named Frederick Wood realized that the marshy inlet would make an excellent deep-water port for the Pennsylvania Steel Company.
+Sparrows Point remained largely rural until 1887, when an engineer named Frederick Wood realized that the marshy inlet would make an excellent deep-water port for the Pennsylvania Steel Company.
 The Fitzells were reluctant to part with their peach orchards but were eventually persuaded to sell.

 Following World War II, many rural economic migrants settled in Sparrows Point, coming from Southern and Appalachian states.
 These migrants came to work at the Bethlehem Steel plant.
 Many of these workers were from rural areas and mining towns of West Virginia and Central Pennsylvania.